Global homotopy theory via partially lax limits: infty -categories of equivariant prespectra

 \begin{theorem} Let $G$ be a Lie group.
 The category $\DgTop{\I}{G}$ admits a cofibrantly generated and topological model structure in which the weak equivalences are the level equivalences, the fibrations are the level fibrations and the cofibrations are the level cofibrations.
 The set of generating cofibrations $I_G$ and acyclic cofibrations $J_G$ are given by

-where $H$ runs over all compact subgroups of $G$.
+where $H$ runs over all compact subgroups of $G$ and $V$ runs over all $H$-representations.
 We call this the \emph{(proper) level model structure}. \end{theorem}

-\begin{proof} By definition an $\I$-$G$-space is a continuous functor from $\I$ to the category $G\Top$.
-Therefore we may use the machinery of~\cite{Schwede18}*{Propositon C.23}, which produces a level model structure on the category of enriched functors.
-Here the base category is $\CV=G\Top$ with the cartesian monoidal structure.
-The index category is $\CD=\I$ where the group $G$ acts trivially on all morphism spaces.
-The category $\CD^\ast$ of enriched functors from $\I$ to $G\Top$ then becomes $\I$-$G\Top$.

-To apply~\cite{Schwede18}*{Proposition C.23} we need to specify a model structure on the category of $G\times O(m)$-spaces for every $m$.
-We use the $\CC_G(m)$-projective model structure in the sense of~\cite{Schwede18}*{Proposition B.7}.
-We note that the consistency condition of~\cite{Schwede18}*{Definition C.22} trivially holds since $\I$ consists only of isomorphisms.
-Therefore~\cite{Schwede18}*{Proposition C.23} constructs a model structure, and it suffices to note that by Lemma~\ref{lem-same}, the level equivalences and level fibrations of~\cite{Schwede18}*{Proposition C.23} coincide with the level equivalences and level fibrations in the theorem.
-The right lifting property against the sets $I_G$ and $J_G$ detect the level fibrations and level acyclic fibrations respectively, by the adjunction isomorphism
+\begin{proof} We observe that the category $\DgTop{\I}{G}$ is equivalent to $\prod_{m\geq 0} (G \times O(m))\Top$.
+We can endow this latter category with the product of the $\mathcal{C}_G(m)$-projective model structures on $G \times O(m)$-spaces.
+By Lemma~\ref{lem-same}, the induced model structure on $\DgTop{\I}{G}$ has weak equivalences, fibrations and cofibrations as in the theorem.
+Also we note that the right lifting property against the sets $I_G$ and $J_G$ detect the level fibrations and level acyclic fibrations respectively, by the adjunction isomorphism

 for $A$ a non-equivariant space.
-It is only left to discuss why our level cofibrations agrees with those of~\cite{Schwede18}*{Proposition C.23}.
-We note that for any $\I$-$G$-space $Y$, the $m$-latching object of $Y$ as defined in~\cite{Schwede18}*{Definition C.15}) is always zero as $\I$ consists only of isomorphisms.
-It follows that a map $i\colon A \to B$ is a cofibration in the level model structure if and only if the map $i(\mathbb{R}^m)\colon A(\mathbb{R}^m) \to B(\mathbb{R}^m)$ is a cofibration in the $\CC_G(m)$-projective model structure for all $m\geq 0$.
-By Lemma~\ref{lem-same}, this is another characterization of the level cofibrations.
-Finally, the model category is topological by~\cite{Schwede18}*{Proposition B.5} where $\mathcal{Z}=\emptyset$ and $\mathcal{G}$ is the set of all $\I$-$G$-spaces $G \times_H \I_V$ for $H$ and $V$ as in the theorem. \end{proof}
+Finally we observe that resulting model structure is again topological by \cite{Schwede18}*{Proposition B.5}. \end{proof}

 As discussed in~\cite{Proper}*{Proposition 1.1.6}, a continuous homomorphism $\alpha\colon K \to G$ between Lie groups gives rise to adjoint functors between the associated category of equivariant spaces